arduino/docs-content/content/retired/03.kits/pro-gateway/content.md

 The gateway offers up to 8 LoRa® Channels in the 868Mhz frequency allowing it to receive up to 8 LoRa® packets simultaneously making it the ideal device to use in **LoRaWAN® gateways applications**.

 It is designed around the SX1301 from Semtech, which enables robust connection between the gateway and a massive amount of wireless end-points spread over a very wide range of distances.
-It has the Listen Before Talk capability.
-When enabled, the device monitors channels continuously and transmits only if the channel is free.
+It has the Listen Before Talk capability, and when enabled, the device monitors channels continuously and transmits only if the channel is free.

 It's the perfect companion for the Arduino MKR WAN 1300.
 Installation, provisioning and remote management of the Gateway are made incredibly simple through the Arduino Create platform.